-Spring Pottery, formerly located in Newport and Wickford Village is now located in the barn of owner, Harry Spring, in North Kingstown, RI.
-There he makes a large variety of functional pottery including several styles of bowls, some with handles, large and small vases, pitchers, brie bakers, pie and baking dishes, flower arranging ikebanas, wine coolers, lamps, platters, mugs...and more.
+Spring Pottery, formerly located in Newport and North Kingstown is now moving to 14 Brown St. in Wickford Village, North Kingstown.
+Harry and Elizabeth Spring make a large variety of functional pottery including many styles of bowls (including wedding bowls) some with handles and some with inscriptions written on them, as well as large and small vases, pitchers, brie bakers, pie and baking dishes, flower arranging ikebanas, wine coolers, lamps, platters, mugs...and more.
 "Seconds" are available at discounted prices.

-Shipping is available for these Love Bowls and I accept credit cards over the phone.
+Shipping is available for these Love Bowls and we accept credit cards over the phone.

-I've been a funtional studio potter for 37 years.
+We've been functional studio potters for 37 years.
 My wife Elizabeth and I started Spring Pottery back in 1977 in Newport ,RI.
 It was just a former coal truck garage on Bowen's Wharf but it was in the right location for a working and retailing shop.
-Back then there was a clam shell paved parking area and only walking, not running, water ( I got my water from an outsde spigot about a block away.)
+Back then there was a clam shell paved parking area and only walking, not running, water ( We got our water from an outsde spigot about a block away.)
 But then the wharf built up around us and in the almost 20 years we were there our shop evolved into a prospering 2 story complex where we sold both our work and the work of other potters and craftspeople.

-In the '90's we moved up to Bellevue Ave and opened Spring Pottery and Wellspring Books.
+In the '90's we moved up to Bellevue Ave in Newport, and opened Spring Pottery and Wellspring Books.
 We were there several years.
-Then, craft shows but after 5 years of craft shows I injured my back and decided to open a smaller shop in downtown Wickford.
-That was a thriving shop too.
-After 37 years as a shopkeeper however I wanted more free time!
-So now -
+Finally we decided to open a smaller shop in downtown Wickford....we hope you will come visit us!